 There are two types of engines:

 Interference and non-interference timing belt or chain.

 In an interference engine, if a timing belt breaks while driving, there is a good chance that the engine might be severely damaged.
 A non-interference engine will stall, if a timing belt breaks, but further damage might be limited.
 The difference is that in an interference engine, valves that are fully open will be hit by the piston as it travels to its top position.
 In a non-interference engine, there is still some clearance between fully open valves and a piston in the top position.
 How to know if your engine is an interference engine?
-Here is the link to Timing Belt Replacement Interval Guide, courtesy of Gates corporation.
-In this guide, the interference engines are marked with the star sign.

 Another reason to replace the old timing belt is that over time it stretches.
 As a result, the engine timing might become too retarded (delayed).
 Symptoms of a retarded engine timing include lack of power and slow pick-up.
 In some cars, a stretched timing belt can also produce a dull rattling noise coming from the timing belt area.